WordPress/gutenberg/docs/designers-developers/developers/reference/internationalization.md

 - i18n for Developers - Covers numbers in translatable strings, best practices.
 - WP-CLI can be used to generate translation files.

-# In JavaScript
+## JavaScript

 Historically, `wp_localize_script()` has been used to put server-side PHP data into a properly-escaped native JavaScript object.

-The new editor introduces a new approach to translating strings for the editor through a new package called @wordpress/i18n and a build tool for Babel called @wordpress/babel-plugin-makepot to create the necessary translation file (requires use of babel to compile code to extract the i18n methods).
+The new editor introduces a new approach to translating strings for the editor through a new package called `@wordpress/i18n` and a build tool for Babel called `@wordpress/babel-plugin-makepot` to create the necessary translation file (requires use of babel to compile code to extract the i18n methods).

-The new script package is registered with WordPress as `'wp-i18n'` and should be declared as a dependency during `wp_register_script()` and imported as a global off the Window object as `wp.i18n`.
+The new script package is registered with WordPress as `wp-i18n` and should be declared as a dependency during `wp_register_script()` and imported as a global off the Window object as `wp.i18n`.

 ### Common methods in wp.i18n (may look similar)